mebigfatguy/yank/README.md

 and it will pull new artifacts as needed.

-There are a few optional arguments to the yank task that you can add as follows
+There are a few optional attributes to the yank task that you can add as follows

 <table>
    <tr>